Your Personal “Brain Maintenance” Program

 Andrew Weil, M.D., Eight Weeks to Optimal Health

 Surviving a depressive episode does not mean that life is suddenly beautiful.
 For the person who suffers from dysthymia (low-grade chronic depression), recovery from major depression can simply mean a return to the gray zone.
 Yet no matter the severity of your melancholy, there is much you can do to increase the likelihood that you will continue to stay and feel well.
-Since depression is a complex disorder with multiple causes, it makes sense to treat it on a variety of levels.
+Since depression is a complex disorder with multiple causes, it makes sense to approach it on a variety of levels.
 A good analogy is the way we approach heart disease.
 If you went to a cardiologist and wanted to know how to prevent a heart attack (or to recover from one), he or she might prescribe a cholesterol-lowering medication and tell you to eat a low-fat diet, exercise three to four times a week, and cut down on the stress in your life.

 - from my own experience (both during and after my depressive episode)